The Northeast Materials Database for Magnetic Materials: Methods

 \subsection{Model Development: Classification Model}

-To classify the materials as nonmagnetic (NM), ferromagnetic (FM), or antiferromagnetic (AFM), we used the random forest classifier.
-Random Forest is an ensemble learning method that constructs many decision trees during training and generates the class that is a mode of the classes of the individual trees.
-It is robust against over-fitting and capable of handling high-dimensional feature spaces.
+To classify materials as nonmagnetic (NM), ferromagnetic (FM), or antiferromagnetic (AFM), we trained and evaluated two machine learning classifiers: a RF classifier and an XGBoost classifier.
+Random Forest is an ensemble learning technique that constructs multiple decision trees and outputs the majority class as the final prediction.
+It is known for robustness against overfitting and its ability to model complex, high-dimensional feature spaces.
+Our classification task required distinguishing among three classes, but our database contained only magnetic materials (FM and AFM).
+To incorporate nonmagnetic examples, we augmented our dataset with 11,389 stable nonmagnetic compounds from the Materials Project database~\cite{jain2013commentary}, yielding a combined dataset of 35,037 labeled materials.